 I had been mentoring younger inmates for years and around this time had become friends with a guy named Nicholas Aguila.
 He introduced me to his sister Rita, who I started emailing with and we really connected.
 Rita helped me with writing my clemency petition.
 She edited it we sent it back and forth and made a beautiful packet.
 She became my strongest advocate and was always trying to find someone to hear my story and help.

 About one year after submitting my petition, a UNICOR staff member called for me and another guy named Jimmy Collins.
 When I saw Jimmy he told me that he submitted a petition for clemency too.
 Right there I thought, this must be it.
 We got to the office and they told us we need to wait until after lunch.

 I was so nervous I couldn’t eat.
 I was walking around the compound and saw Jimmy again and I could see he didn’t know what to do either.
 We heard our names over the intercom instructing us to come to the case manager’s office.
 I had been in that prison for 7 years so everyone knew me and was cheering me on, hoping it was clemency.
 That just made me more nervous.

-We went to her office and my the case manager, unit manager, warden, associate warden all came in.
-What the warden did to me was really messed up.
-The warden looks at me and says “Do you know why i’m here?
-Did you write a letter to the president?”
+We went to her office and the Case Manager, Unit Manager, Warden, and Associate Warden all came in.
+What the Warden did to me was really messed up.
+He looked at me and asked, “Do you know why I’m here?
+Did you write a letter to the President?”

 “Well they said you wrote him a threatening letter and the FBI is coming to pick you up.”

 I looked at him like, I know you’re joking because of course I never did that.
 I waited for him to tell me he’s joking but he never does.
 He told me to leave the office.
 I was so upset I didn’t know what to do.
 It wasn’t funny.
-They call me back in and the Warden says “Congratulations both of you got clemency.”
+They call me and Jimmy back in and the Warden says, “Congratulations both of you got clemency.”